sethvincent/development-environments-for-beginners/manuscript/javascript.md

 **npm:** [http://npmjs.org](http://npmjs.org)

-You may also want to use bower or component, two package managers that specifically target client-side code.
-Remember that javascript packages distributed are not limited to node.js, and can also be used in the browser in many cases.
+You may also want to use [bower](http://bower.io/) or [component](http://component.io), two package managers that specifically target client-side code.
+Remember that javascript packages distributed via npm are not limited to node.js, and can also be used in the browser in many cases through the use of module bundlers like [browserify](http://browserify.org) and [webpack](http://webpack.github.io/).

 ## Automating repetitive tasks